Sometimes a spreadsheet isn't enough. Sure, they're quick to create, but they have limits—and those limits have consequences.

 Charts can pull in data from up to 255 worksheets.

-Google Sheets also has limits: a spreadsheet can have five million cells, total, and you can't import cells with more than 50,000 characters.
+Google Sheets also has limits: a spreadsheet can have ten million cells, total, and you can't import cells with more than 50,000 characters.

 The vast majority of spreadsheets you make will never come close to these numbers.
 But some will, and it's probably a good idea to think about switching to a database long before that for all sorts of reasons.
 Let's go over a few of the differences between databases and spreadsheets.